SermonPress-AI/.github/profile/README.md

 ## 🙌 Join the Mission

 We believe technology should **serve the church**, not the other way around.
-Whether you’re a developer, pastor, media volunteer, or curious learner—
-you’re welcome to contribute, test, or use SermonPress AI in your own ministry.
+Whether you’re a developer, pastor, media volunteer, or curious learner— you’re welcome to contribute, test, or use SermonPress AI in your own ministry.

 📖 _“How beautiful are the feet of those who bring good news!”_ – Romans 10:15

 ---

-**🔗 Learn more & get involved:** [Your Website or Docs Link Here]
+**🔗 Learn more & get involved:** **[SermonPress AI Website](https://sermonpress.ai/)**